Glitchy-Sheep/handbrake-batch-compressor/README.md

 - **Filter Features**: Smart filters allow skipping videos that don't meet your criteria (e.g., resolution, bitrate, or frame rate).
 - **Statistics**: Optionally display compression stats during and after the process.
 - **Replace Original Files**: Automatically delete original files if they are successfully compressed.
+- **Automatic Installation**: Automatically install HandbrakeCLI and dependencies if not already installed.

 ## 📸 Screenshots